strokinmasi/algorithm_visualizer/DEVLOG.md

 Each node now will have its visited information through the css colour/class of the node.
 Dijkstra is starting to work as well, I have implemented basic operations and tools like a queue, a node identification function and also a function to add all nodes surrounding a specific node to the queue a huge step for dijkstra.

+August 5th :

+Notes/

+Took a long time to realise how states really work in react, they dont just update whenever I want them to and also had to learn about asynchronous functions and delay to allow the pathfinding to look cleaner.

+Achieved/

+Great achievement today, I'm almost completely done with breadth first search (I realised its not appropriate to call it Dijkstra as Dijkstra only works for weighted graphs).
+I completely rehauled the Dijkstra file and now, the code is almost finished.

+Goals/
+Adding this section for future devlogs :>
+- I want to completely polish off the breadth first searching algorithm
+- I want to start implementing another algorithm, the next one will defintiely be depth-first search
+- I want to make the graph look cleaner, probably will need to learn how to use something like material-ui